nightscout/nightscout.github.io/docs/uploader/uploaders.md

 You can forward your data from GlucoLog Web using an AWS bridge documented [here](https://github.com/yaronkhazai/gmns-bridge/tree/main/guides).

+## Medtrum

+You can use [this Python-based uploader](https://github.com/nl-ruud/nightscout-easyview) that retrieves CGM data from the Medtrum EasyView API and pushes it to a Nightscout instance.

 ## Tandem t:slim X2

 You can synchronize your treatments one way from your Tandem Diabetes t:connect web/mobile application to Nightscout using  a bridge app running via **Pipenv** or **Docker** as documented [here](https://github.com/jwoglom/tconnectsync).